Lazurnaya Bay

 The toponym was coined in the 1970s and translates from Russian as "the Azure Bay".
 The older, traditional name is Shamora (Шамора) which supposedly translates from Chinese as "sandy desert".
 From the 1880s until 1973, it was officially called Feldhausen Bay (in honor of Alexander Feldhausen, the first Military Governor of Vladivostok).

-The bay is known for its sandy beaches which attract scores of holiday-makers from Vladivostok and other towns of the Russian Far East.
-Several rest homes and sanatoriums are scattered along the coastline.
-The hinterland is hilly and woody.

 The Shamora beach gave its name to a collection of old songs by the Vladivostok band Mumiy Troll.